Types of Financial Aid

 After completing the application, you will be considered for any foundation scholarship for which you are eligible.
 Criteria for these scholarships varies and can include academics, major, interests, place of residence, and more.

-EKU Foundation Scholarship application for the 2016-17 academic year can be found below.
+EKU Foundation Scholarship information for the 2019-2020 academic year can be found below.

 The application must be accompanied by TWO letters of recommendation and an essay on the topic of your choice in order to be considered complete.
 The two letters of recommendation need to be on official letterhead and signed.